Watersheds of Illinois: Lake Michigan watershed

 Note: the Chicago River flowed into Lake Michigan until its reversal in 1900.
 It now is a minor outlet of the Great Lakes Basin and its flow is regulated by the U.S.-Canadian Great Lakes Commission.

+Note: parts of the Calumet basin, including the Little Calumet River, drain into both the Mississippi watershed via the Cal-Sag Channel and Lake Michigan.